 You can even buy a custom domain (e.g., yournameblog.com) and point it to your blog for free.
 This service, called “domain mapping”, is usually a paid feature on Blogger’s direct hosted blog competitors like WordPress.com.

 There are no setup fees or upgrade costs.
 There are no ads on your blog unless you opt-in.

 In fact, you probably already have a Blogger account since it’s bundled with your Google account.

 There’s a small ecosystem of 3rd party Blogger customization services, but those are all optional and outside of Blogger’s platform.

 So how does Blogger make money?

 Google bundles Blogger with your Google account.
 Blogger is one of the myriad of services that Google provides for free to keep you logged in and engaged with the Google products that do make money (ie, ads).
-This is a downside, which I’ll cover in the cons section, but the massive upside is that Blogger is a legitimately free, maintained, service that competes head on with paid competitors.
+This is a downside, which I’ll cover in the cons section, but the massive upside is that Blogger is a legitimately free, maintained service that competes for head-on with paid competitors.

 Google does, of course, encourage you to place Google-brokered ads on your blog.

 Either way, Blogger’s big upside is pricing.
 It’s hard to beat free.